Telemedicine Boom Triggered by COVID-19 Will Drastically Alter the Future of Health Care

 For One Telehealth Company, COVID-19 Is ‘Make or Break’

-Perhaps the best known company in the booming consumer telehealth space is Teledoc Health, a global telemedicine and virtual health care conglomerate founded in Dallas, Texas in 2002.
+Perhaps the best known company in the booming consumer telehealth space is Teladoc Health, a global telemedicine and virtual health care conglomerate founded in Dallas, Texas in 2002.
 Company shares have shot up over 50 percent in the past three months, but surging consumer demand is proving to be the company’s ultimate test.

 Well-funded from the beginning, the company used plenteous venture capital to vacuum up a handful of its biggest competitors on its way to a 2015 IPO on the New York Stock Exchange.
 Yet, despite its early successes, since going public, the company has seemingly careened from one scandal to another as it has struggled to integrate its acquisitions and upgrade its technology from its call-center DNA.

-Teledoc Health faced a great deal of opprobrium for several incidences in recent years, the most egregious being a 2018 episode in which the company’s CFO and COO Mark Hirschhorn was ousted amidst allegations of sexual misconduct and insider trading, which resulted in a class action lawsuit.
-Some health care insiders privately suggest that Teledoc, although pioneering the telehealth industry, has really been the result of savvy financial engineering, not breakthrough technology or health care delivery innovation.
+Teladoc Health faced a great deal of opprobrium for several incidences in recent years, the most egregious being a 2018 episode in which the company’s CFO and COO Mark Hirschhorn was ousted amidst allegations of sexual misconduct and insider trading, which resulted in a class action lawsuit.
+Some health care insiders privately suggest that Teladoc, although pioneering the telehealth industry, has really been the result of savvy financial engineering, not breakthrough technology or health care delivery innovation.
 Many telehealth executives believe that the company had essentially stymied the sector’s evolution by crowding out, or buying up, the competition.

 Washington Is Actively Encouraging Adoption of Telehealth

-Whether or not Teledoc Health’s cunning business acumen or high-profile missteps kept the sector from going more mainstream earlier is still open to debate, but now, with state and local authorities across the country reeling in light of the pandemic, supporting telehealth is currently an imperative in Washington, D.C.
+Whether or not Teladoc Health’s cunning business acumen or high-profile missteps kept the sector from going more mainstream earlier is still open to debate, but now, with state and local authorities across the country reeling in light of the pandemic, supporting telehealth is currently an imperative in Washington, D.C.

 This past week, the Federal Communications Commission (FCC) announced a new $200 million program to help fund telehealth initiatives for qualifying providers during the COVID-19 pandemic.
 The program, which taps into the Federal Government’s Coronavirus Aid, Relief and Economic Security (CARES) Act, aims to jumpstart telemedicine programs across the country in an effort to drive efficiencies across the health care system, freeing up as much physical space in clinics and hospitals as possible so that valuable health care resources are directed to those most in need.
 This initiative comes on the heels of comments by Dr. Nancy Messonnier, the director of the CDC’s National Center for Immunization and Respiratory Diseases, who gave a full-throated endorsement of the sector, encouraging hospitals to look into expanding telehealth services to effectively offload some of their baseline demand.